 If you’re running some high powered stuff like Quark, World Of Warcraft (or other high end games), Final Cut, Movie Maker, VMware Workstation, HyperV, Autocad, Camtasia Studio or Mathemetica, you might need more than what I’ve listed here.

 Now, before we get into this, there’s a handful of.. holycow..
 NEW $200 full Windows laptops out there.
-(Here’s a Wall Street Journal Entry on them.)
+(Here’s an older Wall Street Journal Entry on them.
+And here’s a LaptopMag.com article from 2017 on sub-$200 laptops) And here's an article for 2018 from Best Laptops World for computers under $200.
 But … they FAIL the “sniff test.”
 Read the article, then also read my discussion on Chip Type.. right here.

 So, here’s my answer for your “modest needs” person.